 … well, okay, I’ll be fair.
 Not all the time.

-Yesterday I watched a movie with my fiancé that was rated 4.8 on IMDb.
-We steeled ourselves for a pretty bad experience; however, we ended up being pleasantly surprised.
+Yesterday I watched a movie that was rated 4.8 on IMDb.
+I steeled ourselves for a pretty bad experience; however, I ended up being pleasantly surprised.
 The movie was not bad in the slightest, and certainly did not deserve a rating as low as 4.8.
 It was a good family movie, filled with funny and touching moments.
-We really enjoyed ourselves, and the movie put us in a good mood.
+It put me in a good mood.

-On a different note, we watched a movie the other week that was rated 7.1 on the same site, but if left up to us, we would’ve given it 5 stars tops.
-It was bland and uninteresting, and we both ended up feeling quite disappointed.
-Actually, I can list many movies where the ratings promised a good watch, but left us wishing we could get the last two hours of our life back.
+On a different note, I watched a movie the other week that was rated 7.1 on the same site, but if left to me I would’ve given it 5 stars tops.
+It was bland and uninteresting, and I ended up feeling quite disappointed.
+Actually, I can list many movies where the ratings promised a good watch, but left me wishing I could get the last two hours of my life back.

 These days I never rely on rating.
 Rather, I hurry for the Parental Guidance section to check if the movie has major inappropriate scenes.
 Some might say, “Oh, don’t be stupid.
 You’re a grown-up.
 You can handle a few sex scenes.”
 Yes, I can handle them, but I don’t want to.
 I don’t like movies where sex is thrown in just to sell the movie.
 I strongly believe that a movie can be just as enjoyable without such questionable material.